 While you may think you can watch a video on Instagram, walk into the gym, jump up onto the bar and simply ‘do’ a bar muscle up, you couldn’t be more wrong.
 Okay, okay, I get it.
 There are people who are strong enough and coordinated enough to fling themselves up there and do a BMU on a whim, but for most of us, bar muscle ups are a feat of strength, fitness, power, and most of all, practice.
-In this article we’re going to get into the nitty gritty of bar muscle ups, how to do a BMU, and BMU progressions, just in case you’re not quite there yet.
+In this article, we’re going to get into the nitty gritty of bar muscle ups, including their benefits, how to do a bar muscle up, and BMU progressions, just in case you’re not quite there yet.

 What Is A Bar Muscle Up

 Believe it or not a bar muscle up is harder to do than a strict muscle up on the rings.
 Whether you’re doing CrossFit, calisthenics, or just getting more technical with your workouts, the bar muscle up can be an elusive and frustrating movement.
 In short, a bar muscle up takes someone from a hanging position on the bar to up and over the top of the bar in a full locked out position.
 This movement is mainly only seen in CF and calisthenics.
 Chances are that if you’re reading this, you’re in one of the two, and really looking to achieve your first BMU or a more efficient BMU.
 If you’re looking to become a more competitive athlete then this is definitely a gymnastics movement that you’re going to want to master with quality technique and practice to really gain an edge over your fellow competitors.

 Bar Muscle Up Muscles Worked